aitoroses/cognitive-schema/README.md

 ## Get Started Today!

 Ready to unlock the potential of your database?
-Clone the repository, set up your environment, and start exploring the world of intelligent data analysis with **Cognitive Schema**!
+Clone the repository, set up your environment, and start exploring the world of intelligent data analysis with **Natural Lens**!